How to Choose the Best Sunscreen for Your Skin Type

 • Gel or water-based textures

-• Oil-free and non-comedogenic formulas
+• Oil-free formulas that won’t feel heavy

 • Mattifying finishes